Motumaoho: Incidents

 On 6 August 1959 Leslie George Kelly, an engine driver and Māori author, was killed in a head-on collision at Motumaoho.
-A wagon fell on the train crew after they'd jumped from their east-bound train.
+A wagon jacknifed onto the train crew after they'd jumped from their east-bound train, which had been waiting to pass the train which ran into it.

 Buses

 Local buses run to Morrinsville, Hamilton and, once a day to Paeroa via Te Aroha.

 Pipeline

 A First Gas pumping station on Kurunui Rd is at the junction of pipelines linking the Māui pipeline at Te Kowhai with Cambridge and Waitoa.